Avoid These Common Mistakes in PDF Accessibility and Remediation

 7. Not Providing Comprehensive Metadata

-Metadata includes items like PDF title, which provides valuable context for users accessing the document.
+Metadata includes items like PDF titles, which provide valuable context for users who are accessing the document.
 Comprehensive metadata plays a crucial role in PDF accessibility.

 An accurate title informs users of the content upfront to prevent confusion.
 Ensure that assistive technologies read the document title, not the filename, which can be cryptic and often lack descriptive clarity.